-Your biggest asset shouldn’t be the one that worries you the most.
+Stop title fraud before it starts, because your biggest asset shouldn’t be the one that worries you the most.

 Axess Law can help prevent sleepless nights by arranging title insurance for your new or refinanced home.

-What is Title Fraud
+What is Mortgage Title Fraud?

+Is title fraud a real thing?
 Title fraud happens when fraudsters use stolen identities or forged documents to assume a registered owner’s title, transferring it to their own name or someone else’s.
 They mortgage the property and once the mortgage funds are advanced, disappear.

 Having to attend court to prove you’re the rightful owner of your property would be time consuming and exasperating.
 But that’s exactly what you would have to do if a fraudster has changed the title to make it appear your property belongs to them.